Mohawk-College-IIoT-Automation-Lab/NCM_Viz_Client/README.md

-# NiDAQmx-Py
+# NCM Vizualization Client

-- This project serves as reference on connecting an NI-DAQ to a QT application for real-time plotting and logging.
+- This is a real-time visualization and control user inerface for the Nexus Control Module.
 - This project will uses the following packages
     - `pyqt5`
     - `pyqtgraphs`